rukshn/spark-docs/editor/index.md

 The editor is also the place where you can parse your CQL and make it more human-readable.

 CQL documentation is also built-in to the editor, making it easier to write CQL and even understand CQL without referring the documentation.

+The editor has different modes that serves different purposes,

+- The editor mode
+- The meta-data mode
+- The parsing mode

+## The editor mode

+The editor mode is the place where you write CQL.
+This is the default mode that you see when you first open the editor.